-Introductory Electricity and Magnetism is a calculus based college- level physics course for engineering and physics majors.
+Introductory Electricity and Magnetism is a calculusbased college- level physics course for preengineering and would-be science majors.
+Prerequisite course: MATH1337

 Students will be expected to familiarize themselves with the material scheduled for each of the days prior to the class (see Syllabus attached on Canvas).
 To help to prepare, powerpoint slides will be posted on Canvas.